DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 collection actually materialized.
 At that moment, the violent and nefarious attack on the United States Capitol in January 2021 was still unsettled.
-Also, the similarities and connections between the extreme right's coordinated efforts in the United States and Brazil led us to believe that if Jair Bolsonaro lost the 2022 presidential elections, the transition of power would not be peaceful.
+Also, the similarities and connections between the extreme right\'s coordinated efforts in the United States and Brazil led us to believe that if Jair Bolsonaro lost the 2022 presidential elections, the transition of power would not be peaceful.

-What eventually culminated in a coup attempt by *Bolsonaristas* (as Bolsonaro’s supporters are called) on January 8, 2023, in the Planalto Esplanade in Brasilia, Brazil’s capital city, had in fact been brewing for nearly a decade.
-In the years following the so-called ‘Journeys of June’ 2013 student protests against an increase in public transportation fares, public demonstrations regarding political dissatisfaction were gradually taken over by extreme right-wing groups and their agendas.
+What eventually culminated in a coup attempt by *Bolsonaristas* (as Bolsonaro's supporters are called) on January 8, 2023, in the Planalto Esplanade in Brasilia, Brazil's capital city, had in fact been brewing for nearly a decade.
+In the years following the so-called 'Journeys of June' 2013 student protests against an increase in public transportation fares, public demonstrations regarding political dissatisfaction were gradually taken over by extreme right-wing groups and their agendas.
-Since then, several figures from the extreme right's political underground have been elevated to the status of political celebrities, supported by a well-coordinated digital communication structure.[^1] One of these figures was Jair Messias Bolsonaro, a rather obscure federal
+Since then, several figures from the extreme right\'s political underground have been elevated to the status of political celebrities, supported by a well-coordinated digital communication structure.[^1] One of these figures was Jair Messias Bolsonaro, a rather obscure federal